emregzp/car_race/README.md

 1. Objective
          In this assignment, you are expected to design and implement a race tournament system using linked list data structures.
 The system should manage cars, tracks, and race results efficiently.
-         Students are expected to store and process cars and tracks using a Single Linked List (SLL), manage races using a Double Linked List (DLL) to simulate tournament progression.
+         You are expected to store and process cars and tracks using a Single Linked List (SLL), manage races using a Double Linked List (DLL) to simulate tournament progression.
 The goal is to demonstrate correct use of data structures, dynamic data handling, and logical flow of a multi-stage tournament system.
 2. Data Files